oddstream/aoc/README.md

 1. Remove all irrelevant characters from input before processing it.
 (2023 day 1 part 1).
 We mindful of any trailing newlines.
 Ignore all the fluff and just get the values (2023 day 5)
 2. Use maps (2023 day 3) with numeric keys (Lua), especially when key is multi-part.
 3. Brute force can be done in reverse (2023 day 5)
 4. Avoid regular expressions, especially in Go.
-Like someone said: "if you solve a problem with regular expressions, you now have two problems". `fmt.Sscanf()` can go a long way.
+Like someone said: "if you solve a problem with regular expressions, you now have two problems". `fmt.Sscanf()` , `strings.Split()` and `strings.Fields()` can go a long way.
 5. Seeing the word 'infinite' in the description means you should be using maps, not a fixed size grid.
+6. A lot of stumbles and bad starts happen because I don't fully understand the puzzle descriptions, or think I can see ambiguities.
+When this happens, it's often helpful to work out a solution by hand in a text editor.
+At first, I laughed when I saw someone doing AoC in vim, but now I understand that completely.

 ## Observations on language